Official websites use .gov

 • Learning potential: A strong case for an impact evaluation exists for programs where the assumptions underlying the project logic are based on limited evidence.
 A rigorous impact evaluation tests assumptions about a project’s effectiveness and contributes substantially to MCC’s future decision-making and the global evidence base.

-• Feasibility: The feasibility of designing and implementing a strong impact evaluation is based on how well the evaluators can estimate a counterfactual, and how feasible it is to maintain that counterfactual through the duration of the evaluation period.
+• Feasibility: The feasibility of designing and implementing a strong impact evaluation depends on the design of the project being evaluated and the ability of the evaluator to estimate a valid counterfactual.
+The feasibility of maintaining the integrity of that counterfactual through the duration of the evaluation period is another key consideration.

 • Strong stakeholder commitment: Identifying a control group and ensuring adherence to an impact evaluation design may require significant commitment and collaboration by sector staff, program implementers, and evaluators, both within MCC and in partner countries.